-Habit (noun) is an acquired behavior pattern regularly followed until it has become almost involuntary; a settled or regular tendency or practice, esp. one that is hard to give up; repeated actions that are holding your ministry back
+Habits (noun) are acquired behavior patterns regularly followed until they’ve become almost involuntary; a settled or regular tendency or practice, esp. one that is hard to give up; repeated actions that are holding your ministry back.

 I had a church leader tell me a story about a husband and wife.
 The couple were preparing for dinner.
 The wife cut the end off a ham and placed it on a roasting pan.
 The husband asked why she cut the end off, and the wife, unsure, explained that her mother always did it that way.
 She called her mom to ask why she cut the end of the ham off, and the mother explained thathermother always cut the end off as well.
 The two then called the grandmother to ask why they cut the ends off hams.
 The grandmother explained, “I don’t know why you two cut the ends off, but my roasting pan was too small.”